tinomoser999/CR-10_Max-Firmware_upgrade_GUIDE/README.md

 OK, I hope that gives you enough to go on.

 * While I'm here: **Let me share a last few points:**
+  * If you are like me and dont use 7zip or similar, you can [extract container-files like .7z files online](https://extract.me)

   * The BL Touch impl in the stock firmware is 100% broken All the scanning a matrix when you start to print is for nothing and the points are thrown away before print